 If you’re receiving treatment via telehealth, make sure your space is protected from noise and outside intrusions.
 Have a TRUSTED and supportive person available in case you need them.
-Emphasis on the quality of trust because you will likely be dissociated, and this is a vulnerable state.
+Most importantly, emphasis on the quality of trust.
+Because you will likely be dissociated, and this is a vulnerable state.
 Be sure to let them know you’ll be under the influence of a mind-altering substance.

-You might want to discuss any anticipated needs, and how you’d prefer they help you if you want to be supported.
+You might want to discuss any anticipated needs.
+Next, discuss how you’d prefer they help you if you want to be supported.
 Communication is key, even when it feels scary.
 This may sound like: stating a preference for firm touch, low lighting, or requesting that there are no guests in the house later in the day.
 Be clear about what works or doesn’t work.
-Now is a great time to practice vulnerability with your person because things might become more vulnerable from here on out.
+Now is a great time to practice vulnerability with your person.
+Because things might become more vulnerable from here on out.

 Now is a great time to practice vulnerability with your person because things might become more vulnerable from here on out.

-You can also set boundaries around how much of the substance you take, so speak with your provider about any anxieties you have surrounding the dosing.
-Your provider may be able to support your first experience by providing a low dose of Ketamine so you can explore how it feels before potentially entering a state of heightened dissociation at a higher dose.
+You can also set boundaries around how much of the substance you take.
+So speak with your provider about any anxieties you have surrounding the dosing.
+Your provider may be able to support your first experience by providing a low dose of ketamine.
+In turn, you can explore how it feels before potentially entering a state of heightened dissociation at a higher dose.
 Work with someone who hears you and can address your concerns.

 3. Your playlist matters…even more than for road trips.

-With Ketamine, music is a tool that takes you through the journey.
+With ketamine, music is a tool that takes you through the journey.
 It sets the pace and invites you along.
-Your provider may have multiple playlists they use, and feel free to try them out, but don’t sit with music that you dislike.
+Your provider may have multiple playlists they use.
+Feel free to try them out.
+But don’t sit with music that you dislike.
 I recommend listening to music without words, or with words in a language that you don’t understand.

 Consider including a mix of genres, if possible, to invite more depth into the journey.
-If you use a streaming service for your music, now is a good time to get a paid subscription because the commercials can bring you out of your exploration and into another sort of space.
+Use a streaming service for your music?
+Now is a good time to get a paid subscription because the commercials can bring you out of your exploration and into another sort of space.

 4. Your inner vision may become clearer, but your eyes might get wonky.

-I also recommend going to the bathroom before taking Ketamine because it does change your perception, and navigating your space might be difficult or even dangerous.
-Ketamine also has diuretic properties, so if you didn’t think you needed to go earlier, you probably will.
+I also recommend going to the bathroom before taking ketamine because it does change your perception.
+Consequently, navigating your space might be difficult or even dangerous.
+Ketamine also has diuretic properties.
+So if you didn’t think you needed to go earlier, you probably will.

 Ketamine can invite in some big ideas/emotions/memories and more.
 And as I said earlier, the experience can be disorienting.
 It is normal to need support.
 As a therapist myself, I recommend talking with a therapist trained in integration.

-If that’s not an option for you, consider attending a community-based integration circle or working with a coach or someone supportive from your spiritual community.
+If that’s not an option for you, consider attending a community-based integration circle.
+Or consider working with a coach or someone supportive from your spiritual community.
 If there’s someone within your COVID bubble, I’d also recommend having another human with whom to co-regulate your nervous system (breathing together can be lovely).